ftisiot/ftisiot-website/content/postgresqljson/create-array-from-key-value-array.md

 > **NOTE**: more info is available in the [PostgreSQL JSON functions documentation page](https://www.postgresql.org/docs/current/functions-json.html)

-If you want to try it out on a free PostgreSQL database, check [Aiven's free plans](https://console.aiven.io/signup)
+> ℹ️ If you want to try it out on a FREE PostgreSQL database, check [Aiven's free plans](https://console.aiven.io/signup)

 ## Create a JSON object from two arrays of keys and values with the `json_object` function